 Most sound level meters are single-channel devices.
 If you potentially need to measure sound in two adjacent locations simultaneously, then investing in a 2-channel instrument is worth considering.
-They are more expensive, but still a cheaper alternative to two sound level meters.
-The best 2-channel SLMs can handle a sound intensity probe.
-This makes it possible to declare emitted noise from devices, in terms of sound power, according to acknowledged international standards.
+They are more expensive, but still a cheaper alternative to having two.
+The best 2-channel sound level meters can handle a sound intensity probe.
+This makes it possible to declare emitted noise from them, in terms of sound power, according to acknowledged international standards.
 The most advanced 2-channel instruments can even measure one channel of sound and one channel of vibration.

 Personalization might seem like a counterintuitive concept in a world of standards, but while there are lots of choices that are made for us, setting up a sound level meter to do specific jobs with our preferred shortcuts and settings, and local language can save precious time especially for non-expert users.